1

 QSSU embraces the very same pillar that makes the BB model untenable!
 As

-we have seen so often in the comparative study of universe models, the
+has been shown so often in the comparative study of universe models, the

 unscientific extrapolation of the fundamental process of the Universe

----space expansion--- always leads to irresolvable problems.
+—space expansion— always leads to irresolvable problems.

 * * *